 Can I Remove Solar Panels Myself?

 First things first, you’re probably thinking about whether or not you can remove solar panels yourself.
-The answer is yes if you’re familiar with how solar panels work in terms of installation and removal and have the necessary equipment, but this isn’t something to be taken lightly.
+The answer is yes if you’re familiar with how solar panels work in installation and removal and have the necessary equipment, but this isn’t something to be taken lightly.

 Instead, professionals are trained for these jobs and know how to handle them safely.